Read in 5 minutes

 Once the repositories are enabled, install Python 3.6 all the tools required to build Odoo dependencies:

-sudo yum install rh-python36 git gcc wget nodejs-less libxslt-devel bzip2-devel openldap-devel libjpeg-devel freetype-devel postgresql-devel
+sudo yum install rh-python36 git gcc wget nodejs-less libxslt-devel bzip2-devel openldap-devel libjpeg-devel freetype-devel

 During the installation you will be prompted to accept the GPG keys.